 In my 20s my clinical work and formal studies began

 In 1993, I entered a clinical environment as a veterinary nurse, and for several years spent every workday morning in surgery and the afternoon counselling those whose family pets were unwell.
 A smiling face on a workshop flyer in my local health food store caught my eye in 1997, which led me to the study and practice of the healing art of Reiki—which I initially used with my inpatients, helping them settle during their recovery.
-(It was this same year that I found myself in a yoga class for the first time, and so began a very erratic yoga practice but one I continued to return to despite the lack of continuity because there was something about yoga that sang to my spirit.)
+(It was this same year that I found myself in a yoga class for the first time, and so began a very erratic yoga practice initially, but one I am now committed to because my practice offers me the precious gift of mindful movement.)

 After some time off to travel and live in New Zealand’s south island alpine region, I returned to London in 2000 where I moved on to massage diploma and certificate studies, followed by my immigration to Australia in 2001 where I began broadening my health industry career scope, whilst simultaneously continuing to invest in my personal development, increase my professional practice experience and finding more time to study.
 It was in Sydney that I qualified in meditation teaching/facilitation, aromatherapy, and finally achieved my Reiki Master Teacher certification.